HangingBallsack/Notes/INF226_notes.md

 This allows very fine grained applicatinos of the principle of least privilege

 ### Unforgeable
-If a capability can be forged, it is useless as a securit measure.
+If a capability can be forged, it is useless as a security measure.
 Two approaches to unforgeability:
 - Enforced by supervisor (operating systems, virtual machine, compiler, ...)
   - In an OS, the kernel can keep a **table of capabilities** for each process